Tagolfirg/BanHammerBot/README.md

 # BanHammerBot
 Anti-spam bot for telegram

-just add bot to your chat and promote to admin.
+just add @tractorbanhammerbot to your chat and promote to admin.